 - 1.1.
-The West of Hemel Hempstead site is one of a number of sites where the principle of housing development has been established through Dacorum's Core Strategy.
-The Site Allocations Development Plan Document (DPD) will add detail about the development of the site.
-The Site Allocations DPD will also remove the site from the Green Belt and set a new Green Belt boundary. - 1.2.
-This document has been prepared to guide the future development of the land at West Hemel Hempstead identified in the Adopted Core Strategy as Local Allocation LA3 West Hemel Hempstead. - 1.3 The purpose of this master plan is to supplement the Site Allocations DPD by setting development principles and a framework through which a high quality residential scheme can be delivered on the site.
-It is also intended to demonstrate how the planning requirements set out in the Site Allocations DPD can be delivered and will guide future planning applications, and has been prepared: - to explain new settlement and green belt boundaries; - to outline requirements for the planning and delivery of the area; - to outline layout possibilities; - to facilitate discussion of the above with the public; - to provide justification for the planning requirements; and - to guide future planning application(s). - 1.4 The document has been prepared in collaboration between Dacorum Borough Council and those with landownership and developer interest in the land at the LA3 allocation, with the two main developers being Taylor Wimpey and Barratt Homes North London. - 1.5 There has also been input from key stakeholders, including the local Highway Authority and local Education Authority. - 1.6 Discussion with local residents during production of the master plan has helped to understand local aspirations and concerns for development on the site.
-The input of stakeholders and residents has helped to shape the contents of the master plan and the development principles within it - 1.7 The final master plan will be adopted by the Council as supplementary guidance.
+The West of Hemel Hempstead site is one of a number of sites where the principle of housing development has been established through Dacorum's Core Strategy with the Site Allocations Development Plan Document (DPD) adding further detail about the development of the site.
+The Site Allocations DPD also removed the site from the Green Belt and set a new Green Belt boundary. - 1.2.
+This document has been prepared to guide the future development of the land at West Hemel Hempstead identified in the Core Strategy as Local Allocation LA3 West Hemel Hempstead. - 1.3 The purpose of this master plan is to supplement the Site Allocations DPD by setting development principles and a framework through which a high quality residential scheme can be delivered on the site.
+It is also intended to demonstrate how the planning requirements set out in the Site Allocations DPD can be delivered and will guide future planning applications.
+The master plan has been prepared: - To explain new settlement and Green Belt boundaries; - To outline requirements for the planning and delivery of the area; - To outline layout possibilities; - To facilitate discussion of the above with the public; - To provide justification for the planning requirements; and - To guide future planning application(s). - 1.4 The master plan has been prepared in collaboration between Dacorum Borough Council and those with landownership and developer interest in the land at the LA3 allocation, with the two main developers being Taylor Wimpey and Barratt Homes North London.
+The extent of the area covered by this master plan is shown in Plan 1. - 1.5 There has also been input from key stakeholders, including the local Highway Authority and Local Education Authority. - 1.6 Discussion with local residents during production of the master plan has helped increase understanding of local aspirations and concerns for development on the site.
+The input of stakeholders and residents has helped to shape the contents of the master plan and the development principles within it. - 1.7 This final master plan has been adopted by the Council as a Supplementary Planning Document (SPD).
 Whilst planning applications on the site will be considered against Development Plan policies, this document provides further detail pursuant to those policies and has been the subject of public consultation.
 As such, it will carry weight as a material consideration, when planning applications are determined.

-1.8 The document:

-- Describes the site and surroundings; - Identifies the technical work that has been undertaken in order to demonstrate technical feasibility; - Provides and describes a Draft Master Plan, identifying principles that will be important in ensuring that the development proceeds in an acceptable manner taking account of the constraints and opportunities of the site and results in a high quality addition to the town. - 1.9 Technical work has been undertaken in order to demonstrate the deliverability of the allocation and to inform emerging design work aimed at minimising its environmental impact (see section 7).
+- 1.8 The document: - Describes the site and surroundings; - Identifies the technical work that has been undertaken in order to demonstrate technical feasibility; - Provides and describes a master plan, identifying principles that will be important in ensuring that the development proceeds in an acceptable manner taking account of the constraints and opportunities of the site and results in a high quality addition to the town. - 1.9 Technical work has been undertaken in order to demonstrate the deliverability of the allocation and to inform emerging design work aimed at minimising its environmental impact (see section 8).
 Detailed assessments in respect of landscape and visual matters, transportation, utilities and flood risk, ecology and archaeological assessments have all been undertaken.